 Our standards evolve over time as working practices change.
 We produced an updated set of standards in 2016, strengthening the requirements based on our experience over the previous two years.
 This was done in consultation with the business community and numerous civil society groups, including Human Rights Watch, Amnesty International, Building and Wood Workers' International (BWI), Engineers Against Poverty, Humanity United and the International Labour Organization.

-We have also implemented a Workers' Welfare Grievance Hotline which allows workers to self-report violations of our standards anonymously either by a free-phone number or a web-based portal.
+We have also implemented a Workers' Welfare grievance hotline, which allows workers to self-report violations of our standards anonymously, either via a free-phone number or a web-based portal.